 All-in-one solutions for freelancers are, in some respects, comparable to classic ERP systems.
 They serve as the central hub of all important business processes.
 Compared to best-of-breed tools that only focus on a specific problem area, they promise cost savings, a better user experience, and full business process mapping.
 From customer management to task management.
 And from time tracking to billing and accounting.
-The modern suites we’ve featured in this article help freelancers optimize annoying tasks and accelerate critical business processes.
+The modern suites we’ve featured in this article help freelancers optimize annoying tasks and accelerate critical business processes in 2021.
 Both beginners and experts who already use several tools but are not entirely satisfied with their workflows can benefit from this.

 Also, a project manager time tracking software like TrackingTime can help you measure the productivity of individuals and provides a way for the team to assess metrics such as agile velocity, project estimates, and estimated sprint length.
 When you bill by the hour, you can also use it to invoice your clients.